kronosta/y1-language/DOCUMENTATION.md

 #### `<END>`
 Ends an exception block.

+#### `EscapeMethodBuildMode`
+Up until the matching `EndEscapeMethodBuildMode` command, it will temporarily switch to Run mode allowing you to use normal commands.

 By convention, the area inside of exception blocks not including the starting and ending instructions themselves should be indented, although it doesn't have to be.